mlraglin/personal-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Personalization and Data Strategy
 - Data Visualization
 - Machine Learning and Artifical Intelligence
-- Personalization
 - Computational Social Science
-- Media and Streaming Services

 # Education to show in About widget
 education:
   courses:
-  - course: Pursuing a Bachelor of Science in Data Analytics
+  - course: B.S. of Arts and Sciences, Data Analytics Major
     institution: The Ohio State University University
     year: 2023
   - course: Honors High School Diploma